LivioBaetscher/ElevDistr/cran-comments.md

+## Resubmission

+This is a resubmission.
 Thank you very much for the valuable review of my package.

 I changed the citation in the DESCRIPTION file.
 I remove the abbreviation in the DESCRIPTION file.

 I replace \dontrun() with \donttest() whenever possible.
 Now it is only used if the API keys are missing.
-I added \donttest if data is downloaded.
+I added \donttest() if data is downloaded.

 I hope this addresses all issues.